juhp/stack-clean-old/README.md

 ## Help output
 (Note you can also run this tool via `stack clean-old`.)

-To get help you can run `stack-clean-old --help` or just:
 `$ stack-clean-old --version`
 ```
 0.5
 ```
+To get help you can run `stack-clean-old` or:

 `$ stack-clean-old --help`
 ```
 Stack clean up tool